Courtesy of Iron Chef Bobby Flay we bring you "Mojo Marinated Pork"

 - 1 lime, zested

-- 1/2 cup finely chopped fresh oregano, divided
+- 1/2 cup finely chopped fresh oregano

 - 12 cloves garlic, coarsely chopped